Mentophobia

-Mentophobia or mentaphobia is a concept described by Donald Griffin, an American zoologist and the founder of cognitive ethology, to denote strong resistance from scientists to the idea that animals, other than humans, are conscious.
-Griffin argued that there is a taboo "against scientific consideration of private, conscious, mental experiences" that leads to the minimization of the significance of the consciousness of non-human animals, as well as human consciousness and asserted that this presents a significant barrier to scientific progress.
+Mentophobia or mentaphobia is a term used by Donald Griffin, an American zoologist and founder of cognitive ethology, for resistance among scientists to the idea that non-human animals are conscious.
+Griffin argued that a taboo "against scientific consideration of private, conscious, mental experiences" had led to the minimisation of the consciousness of non-human animals, as well as human consciousness, and that this was a barrier to scientific progress.

-Mentophobia has been likened to Frans de Waal's concept of anthropodenial: "a blindness to the humanlike characteristics of other animals, or the animal-like characteristics of ourselves".
-It has also been compared with an observation by Daniel Dennett that "a curious asymmetry can be observed" when it comes to the certainty of human consciousness not being required for moral certainty, but moral certainty is not applied when it comes to the experiences of other animals.
+Mentophobia has been compared with Frans de Waal's concept of anthropodenial, which he defined as "a blindness to the humanlike characteristics of other animals, or the animal-like characteristics of ourselves".
+It has also been compared with Daniel Dennett's observation that people may accept uncertainty about human consciousness while still granting moral consideration to humans, but do not always extend the same approach to other animals.

-David Chauvet in Contre la Mentaphobie ("Against Mentaphobia"), argues that the denial of the consciousness of animals alleviates the guilt that is associated with abuses directed towards them.
+In Contre la mentaphobie ("Against Mentaphobia"), David Chauvet argues that denying animal consciousness reduces the guilt associated with harms inflicted on animals.